veverica-hrdzava/discoursetutorial/index.md

 [0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0]
 [7, 15, 20, 26, 30, 38, 43, 47, 54, 62, 68, 73, 79, 83, 92, 98, 104, 108, 114, 119]
 ```
-The first list has a value for each pseudosentence.
+The first list has a value for each pseudosentence boundary.
 A `0` indicates that it was not judged to be a subsection boundary, a `1` indicates that it was judged to be a subsection boundary.
-The second list simply gives the paragraph numbers corresponding to the subdivided text we previously printed.
+The second list simply gives the pseudosentence boundary number corresponding to the subdivided text we previously printed.

 ## 3. Discourse Segmentation Evaluation: NLTK WindowDiff Tool